Capital.com vs Pepperstone Comparison

 What tier-2 jurisdictions is each broker regulated in?
 What about tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
-As far as tier-2 licenses go, Capital.com is CySEC Authorised (Cyprus), while Pepperstone is CySEC Authorised (Cyprus) and DFSA / Central Bank Authorised (UAE)., neither have CBRC Authorised (China), NSE Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa) and SEC Authorised (Thailand).
+As far as tier-2 licenses go, Capital.com is CySEC Authorised (Cyprus), while Pepperstone is CySEC Authorised (Cyprus) and DFSA / Central Bank Authorised (UAE)., neither have CBRC Authorised (China), SEBI Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa) and SEC Authorised (Thailand).
 When comparing tier-3 licenses Capital.com is none, while Pepperstone is SCB Authorised (Bahamas)., neither have IFSC Authorised (Belize), BMA Authorised (Bermuda), FSC Authorised (British Virgin Islands), CIMA Authorised (Cayman Islands), FSC Authorised (Mauritius) and VFSC Authorised (Vanuatu).

 Which broker offers more trading platforms?

 For trading platforms Capital.com supports a Proprietary Platform and Desktop Platform (Windows), whereas Pepperstone supports a Desktop Platform (Windows), cTrader and DupliTrade., neither have ZuluTrade

 Does Capital.com offer MetaTrader?
 Does Pepperstone offer MetaTrader?